lgtome/polybar-npm/README.md

 -   electron
 -   angular

-You can use these options, or create your own, just add a section to the config like this:
+You can use these options, or create your own, just add a section to the `pnpm.config` like this:

 ```
 [FRAMEWORK_NAME]